- American Bulldog – Breed profile and diseases of the American Bulldog

 What are joint problems?

-Joint problems include a range of conditions that affect the joints, such as osteoarthritis, elbow dysplasia and cruciate ligament tears.
-These can be caused by genetic predisposition, obesity, trauma or excessive stress.
+Joint problems encompass a range of conditions affecting the joints, such as osteoarthritis, elbow dysplasia, and cruciate ligament tears.
+These can be caused by genetic predisposition, obesity, trauma, or overuse.

-• Clinical examination: The veterinarian will test joint mobility and check for signs of swelling, pain, or lameness.
+- Clinical examination: The veterinarian tests the mobility of the joints and checks for signs of swelling, pain, or lameness.

-• Imaging: X-rays, ultrasound, or MRI may be used to identify damage to the joints.
+- Imaging techniques: X-rays, ultrasound or MRI can be used to identify damage to the joints.

 Treatment

-• Drug therapy: Anti-inflammatory medications and painkillers are often used to relieve symptoms.
+- Drug therapy: Anti-inflammatory drugs and painkillers are often used to relieve symptoms.

-• Surgery: In more serious cases, such as a torn ACL, surgery may be necessary.
+- Operation: In more serious cases, such as a torn cruciate ligament, surgery may be necessary.

 Prevention

-• Avoiding Obesity: Keep your dog within a healthy weight range to minimize joint stress.
+- Avoiding obesity: Keep your dog within a healthy weight range to minimize stress on the joints.

-• Moderate exercise: Regular, but joint-gentle exercise helps to keep the joints fit without overloading them.
+- Moderate movement: Regular, but joint-friendly exercise helps to keep the joints fit without overloading them.

 Bone deformities